New Haven, MO

 Schedule an Appointment With an Axes Physical Therapist in New Haven, MO for Your MCL Injury

-An MCL injury is scary and anxiety-inducing at first, especially if you’re used to being physically active, but with our help, you can get back to how you used to feel.
-We know you place a lot of trust in your physical therapists, so the treatment method we plan for you will be safe and backed by evidence.
+An MCL injury is scary and anxiety-inducing at first, especially if you’re an athlete or someone who finds joy in an active lifestyle, but there’s no reason it has to put you on the sideline forever.
+We know you place a lot of trust in your physical therapists, so we repay that trust with safe and effective treatments that are backed by evidence.
 We also strongly believe in patient education so you can stay as healthy and active as possible.
 For meaningful and lasting recovery from your MCL injury in New Haven, MO, call the location nearest you and request an appointment online.

 Services Offered